Messaging and Communication Jobs

 Send Event to Datadog |

 Defines the details to send an event to Datadog, such as title, message, and alert type.
-Copy
+The following example defines the event details to send to Datadog: Copy

 |